m3m3x/Teaching/OBRIEN_Courses/Fall_2015/WebDesign_01/Syllabus.md

 **Micro-Assignment**: Librarian / Custodian

 Week 11 – November 11<br />
-Implementing Server-Simulation / Installing Modules / Creating Content-Managers **Reading**: *Unbound: The Politics of Scanning and Art Criticism in the Age of Yelp*
+Implementing Server-Simulation / Installing Modules / Creating Content-Managers<br />
+**Reading**: *Unbound: The Politics of Scanning and Art Criticism in the Age of Yelp*

 Week 12 – November 18<br />